BND Hamburger Icon

 Open row

-Every business owner wants to find ways to maximize their deductions and depreciation for important business assets each year.
+Every business owner wants to find ways to maximize their deductions and depreciation for crucial business assets each year.
 While you probably already take advantage of regular asset depreciation, you may not be benefiting from bonus depreciation.
+We’ll explain how bonus depreciation works and share how to apply bonus depreciation to your expensive assets during tax season.

 What is bonus depreciation?

-Depreciation is a taxation strategy that lets a business write off an asset’s fair market value or cost over a projected useful life (how long the company estimates the asset will be used for business needs).
+Depreciation is a taxation strategy that allows a business to write off an asset’s fair market value or cost over its projected useful life (how long the company estimates the asset will be used for business purposes).

-For example, a moving company uses a large truck for its primary business activities.
-The truck costs $100,000, and when the business purchases it, the owner estimates that the company will use the truck for 10 years.
-That means they can write off $10,000 worth of expenses on their tax returns each year up until the 10-year limit.
+For example, say a moving company uses a large truck for its primary business activities.
+The truck was purchased for $100,000 and the owner estimated the company would use it for 10 years.
+That means the business can write off $10,000 worth of business expenses on their tax returns each year up until the 10-year limit.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-While this sounds great now, the 100% write-off limit will start to decrease after 2022.
-According to Nolo, the depreciation bonus rate will decrease as follows over the next few years:
+While this sounds great, the 100 percent write-off limit started to decrease after 2022 and will expire at the end of 2026 unless Congress extends it.
+The depreciation bonus rate will decrease as follows over the next few years:

 To recap, businesses can normally write off only one year’s cost of a given asset to get a better tax return.
 Bonus depreciation allows businesses to write off more than a single year’s cost of the asset instead.
-[Read related article: Which Business Assets Are Tangible?]
+[Related article: What Are Tangible Assets?]

 FYIDid you know

-Bonus depreciation can now be applied to property.
+Bonus depreciation can also be applied to property.
 Before the TCJA, only new property qualified for bonus depreciation on tax returns.
-Be sure to read the IRS’ rules on using property bonus depreciation carefully.
+Be sure to read IRS rules on using property bonus depreciation carefully.

 How does bonus depreciation work?

-To take advantage of bonus depreciation, you’ll start by determining whether you have any qualified business property.
-Once you’ve discovered you have qualifying property, you must start using the asset in the appropriate tax year.
+To take advantage of bonus depreciation, you must first determine if you have any qualified business property.
+If you do, you must start using the asset in the appropriate tax year.

-For instance, the moving company described above purchased a new moving truck in December 2021.
-However, they don’t plan to start using it until January 2022.
-In that case, the company would need to wait until filing their 2022 tax return to claim any bonus depreciation on the moving truck.
+For example, say the moving company described above purchased a new truck in December 2022.
+However, it didn’t plan to start using the truck until January 2023.
+In this case, the company would need to wait until filing its 2023 tax return to claim any bonus depreciation on the moving truck.

-Next, the company must claim the bonus depreciation on the business’s tax returns.
-In the above example, the moving company could claim up to 100% depreciation for the cost of the moving truck using Form 4562.
+Next, the company must claim the bonus depreciation on its business taxes.
+It could claim up to 100 percent depreciation for the cost of the moving truck using Form 4562.
 This form is filed alongside the primary business tax return paperwork.

 Electing out of bonus depreciation